slsa-framework/slsa/docs/spec/v1.0/levels.md

 -   Build service implements strong controls to prevent runs from influencing one another, even within the same project.

+-   Secret material used to sign the provenance must not be accessable to the user-defined build steps.

 > **TODO:** Add requirement about survey and audit as per the v1.0 proposal.